 We are excited to hear more about your event.
-Please feel free to reach out for a custom proposal or with general questions.
+Please feel free to reach out for a custom proposal or with any questions that you might have.

-James grew up in the meat-and-potatoes world of rural Kansas raised by his mother and grandparents -- wonderful cooks, bakers, gardeners, and storytellers all.
+James grew up in the meat-and-potatoes world of rural Kansas, raised by his mother and grandparents -- wonderful cooks, bakers, gardeners, and storytellers all.
 Since boyhood, James has always been an avid advocate of food and fun.
 After studying classics at the University of Kansas, he drummed for the nearly-famous rock-and-roll band, The Hefners.
-Then came culinary studies in New England, a 3-year run as head chef of Portland Public Schools’ ground-breaking farm-to-school pilot project, and lots of cheddar-peddling alongside acclaimed cheese-mongers Steve Jones and Sasha Davies.
+Then came culinary studies in New England, a 3-year run as head chef of Portland Public Schools’ ground-breaking farm-to-school pilot project, and plenty of cheddar-peddling alongside nationally acclaimed cheese-mongers Steve Jones, Greg Hessel, and Sasha Davies.

 James has an excellent palate, refined tastes, a knack for menu writing, and an eye for design.
 James leads our team with a passion for empowering his colleagues to bring their best ideas to the table and loves nothing more than to see their talents shine.
-James’s interests outside of Devil's Food include tennis, ping-pong, hiking, Japanese gardening, restaurants, cocktails, Ivy-Style clothes, Vespa, listening to records, and spending time with his friends, family, and felines.
-He and his wife Becky are proud parents of another budding foodie, their 2 year-old son, Riley.
+James’s interests outside of Devil's Food include racquet sports, hiking, Japanese gardening, restaurants, wine & cocktails, Ivy-Style clothes, Vespa, listening to records, and spending time with his friends, family, and feline.
+He and his wife Becky are proud parents of two precocious young boys: Riley (6) and Laurence (2).

 Senior Event Planner

 A true son of Oregon -- Dan was born in Bend, educated in Eugene, and polished in Portland.
-Of course, there have been lots of detours and travels along the way and over the years -- South America, Mexico, Tahoe, southeast Asia, to name a few.
+Of course, there have been lots of detours and travels along the way and over the years -- long stints in South America, Mexico, Tahoe, and southeast Asia, to name a few.

-At almost 9 years, Dan is Devil's Food's longest-standing employee.
-About 5 years ago he moved from the field into the office and has become a terrific ambassador for our brand.
+At 13 years, Dan is Devil's Food's longest-standing employee.
+About 10 years ago he moved from the field into the office and has become a terrific ambassador for our brand.

-When Dan is not planning events, he enjoys hiking, cycling, snowboarding, playing music, and spending time with his friends, his fiancee Elha, and their adorable 1 year-old daughter, Alba.
+When Dan is not planning events, he enjoys hiking, cycling, snowboarding, playing music, and spending time with his friends, his wife Elha, and their adorable 5 year-old daughter, Alba.

 Nicole hails from Southern California, born and raised in beautiful Long Beach.
 She obtained an undergraduate degree in Zoology from Cal State Long Beach and went on to work as a vet tech with intentions of later pursuing veterinary medicine.
 However, after several years in the field, she decided to refocus her attention back to her underlying creative drive and love of baking.
 Baking meshed the science world that she felt attuned to with the creative outlet she desired.
 Having always loved the lush and green Pacific Northwest (and its presence of actual seasons!), her new found ambition to pursue a culinary career was the final push for her to move to Portland in 2012 and obtain a Baking and Pastry degree from The Art Institute of Portland.